Skip to main content

 2.5.
 NGS library preparation methods

-Three NGS library preparation methods were tested using Nextera XT DNA Sample Preparation Kit (Illumina, San Diego, CA, USA), TruSeq RNA Sample Prep Kit v2 (Illumina, San Diego, CA, USA), and ScriptSeq v2 RNA-Seq Library Preparation Kit (Epicentre, Chicago, IL, USA) according to the manufacture's protocols with minor modifications.
-The DNA input for Nextera library preparations was either the RT and Klenow DNA polymerase dsDNA products or that same product following PCR amplification products (Table 2 ).
+Three NGS library preparation methods were explored using Nextera XT DNA Sample Preparation Kit (Illumina, San Diego, CA, USA), TruSeq RNA Sample Prep Kit v2 (Illumina, San Diego, CA, USA), and ScriptSeq v2 RNA-Seq Library Preparation Kit (Epicentre, Chicago, IL, USA) according to the manufacture’s protocols with minor modifications.
+The DNA input for Nextera library preparations was either the RT and Klenow DNA polymerase dsDNA products or that same product following PCR amplification products (Table 2).
 For TruSeq library preparation, the same pre-amplification products nucleic acids were used as input DNA.
 For ScriptSeq library preparation, 10 μl of extracted viral nucleic acids were used directly as input and recommended PCR cycles were increased to 25 and 35 to obtain sufficient products for sequencing.
-The quality of the libraries was assessed by 2100 Bioanalyzer (Agilent Technologies, Santa Clara, CA, USA) and the quantification was estimated by KAPA Library Quant Kit (Kapa Biosystems, Wilmington, MA, USA) real time PCR following the manufacturer's instructions.
+The quality of the libraries was assessed by 2100 Bioanalyzer (Agilent Technologies, Santa Clara, CA, USA) and the quantification was estimated by KAPA Library Quant Kit (Kapa Biosystems, Wilmington, Massachusetts, USA) real time PCR following the manufacturer’s instructions.

 Table 2.

-Methods outline (two MiSeq runs were included).
+Methods outline (Two MiSeq runs were included).

 Lib ID Filter Nuclease Extraction Pre-amp.
 Lib. prep.
 Run 1 Run 2